 Warning: This (very belated) article contains spoilers for Lovecraft Country in general.
 The series’ fifth episode “Strange Case” contains images of gore, as well as scenes of transphobia and rape.
-In this episode, there’s also consensual sex.
+There are also scenes of consensual sex.

 In Lovecraft’s first episode, Montrose was kidnapped and rescued from Ardham Lodge by Uncle George, Tic, and Leti.
 In that episode, Leti knocked out the Lodge’s security guard, a white woman named Dell (Jamie Neumann).
 In this fifth episode “Strange Case,” we are in Chicago where Ruby Baptiste (Wunmi Mosaku) transforms into the physical form of that woman Dell.
 Early on in the episode we see Ruby (in the shape of Dell) at Christina and William’s home, writhing in pain while William ‒ with a dagger ‒ peels off the cocoon of Dell’s white skin, under which we see Ruby’s brown body.